 Is your family on a tight budget?
-Are you trying to save money to pay off student loans, cover a house mortgage or go on a family vacation?
+Are you trying to save money to pay student loans, cover a house mortgage, go on a family vacation or save for retirement?

-If you listen to budget experts, you may have already heard that you need to: create a budget, pay off your debt, make wise spending decisions and save for the future, but how do you take into account needed expenses like dental and health insurance?
+Whatever your situation, you likely need a budget.
+If you listen to budget experts, you know you need to create a budget, pay off debt, make wise spending decisions and save for the future, but how do you pay for dental and health insurance, too?

 How Does a Budget Work?

 - List all your expenses

 - Subtract those expenses from your income so it equals zero

 - Track what you spend throughout the month so you don’t go over what you should spend on each item